 1. Breast Milk

 This is one food that almost covers all aspects of nutrition for the first year of baby life.
-It is also indispensable in developing their immunity.
+It is also indispensable in developing immunity.
 However, it is low on iron and may not provide sufficient nutrition after six months when the baby starts becoming more agile and mobile.
 That’s when you need to start adding the best foods for baby brain development and weight gain.

 - Only breast milk for the first six months.

 - Top up liquid, semi-solid, solid food with breast milk until 12 months or longer, if possible.

-What could be an ideal first ‘green’ food for gurgling baby?
-Avocados, because they are full of good fat (monounsaturated) and very high in protein, more than any other fruit/vegetable.
+What could be an ideal first ‘green’ food for a gurgling baby?
+Avocados, because they are full of good fat (monounsaturated) and high in protein (more than any other fruit/vegetable).

 It is also ideal for the busy, new mom because: